 Birmingham Township in Chester County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-39° 54.238′ N, 75° 35.598′ W. Marker is in Birmingham Township, Pennsylvania, in Chester County.
-Marker is on S. Birmingham Road south of Meetinghouse Road, on the right when traveling south.
+39° 55.36′ N, 75° 36.526′ W. Marker is in Birmingham Township, Pennsylvania, in Chester County.
+Marker can be reached from the intersection of Birmingham Road and Country Club Road.
+The gate post is on private property.
 Touch for map.
-Marker is in this post office area: West Chester PA 19382, United States of America.
+Marker is at or near this postal address: 901 Birmingham Rd, West Chester PA 19382, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Osborne's Hill (a few steps from this marker); Birthplace of Isaac Sharpless (approx. 0.3 miles away); Battle of Brandywine (approx. one mile away); Sconnelltown (approx. 1.3 miles away); Gen's Lafayette and Pulaski (approx. 1.4 miles away); The Peace Garden at Birmingham (approx. 1.4 miles away); The Friends School at Birmingham Meeting House (approx. 1.4 miles away); Birmingham Friends Meeting House (approx. 1.4 miles away).
 Touch for a list and map of all markers in Birmingham Township.

 Credits.
 This page was last revised on December 28, 2020.
 It was originally submitted on September 15, 2014, by Bernard Fisher of Richmond, Virginia.
 This page has been viewed 377 times since then and 6 times this year.
 Photos: 1. submitted on September 15, 2014, by Bernard Fisher of Richmond, Virginia.
 2. submitted on December 16, 2011, by Keith S Smith of West Chester, Pennsylvania.